Pourquoi mon drone s’incline-t-il d’un côté ? Moyens faciles à réparer (2024)

-- Perhaps one of your motors isn’t operating as it should be, or maybe one propeller spins slower than others – these hardware malfunctions can cause the drone to tilt toward one side.
+- Perhaps one of your motors isn’t operating as it should be or maybe one propeller spins slower than others – these hardware malfunctions can cause the drone to tilt towards one side.

-- Other physical components, including gyroscopes and accelerometers, may also create issues if they do not work perfectly.
+- Other physical components including gyroscope and accelerometers may also create issues if not working perfectly.

 Damage Due To Rough Handling